The-Youssef-Nasr-Company/Youssef-Land/CODE_OF_CONDUCT.markdown

  * Refrain from demeaning, discriminatory, or harassing behavior and speech.
  * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations in the repository made to create this `CODE_OF_CONDUCT.markdown`, even if they seem inconsequential.
  * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.
- * Don't say curse words; or else Youssef Land will kick you out of this repository and you will go to a repository that wants & includes curse words
+ * Don't say curse words; or else Youssef Land will kick you out of this repository and you will go to a repository that wants & includes curse words.

 ## 4. Unacceptable Behavior